Diagnosis of Demodicosis in Dogs & Cats

 Demodicosis can develop at any age.

-No sex predilection is seen in dogs or cats.
+No sex predisposition is seen in dogs or cats.

-Breeds at highest risk for developing juvenile-onset generalized demodicosis due to D canis include shar-peis, pit bulls, Boston terriers, English bulldogs, boxers, miniature pinschers, Great Danes, and pugs.4
+Breeds at highest risk for developing juvenile-onset generalized demodicosis due to D canis include shar-peis, pit bulls, Boston terriers, English bulldogs, French bulldogs, boxers, miniature pinschers, Great Danes, terriers, and pugs.4-6

-There is no recognized breed predilection in cats.
+There is no recognized breed predisposition in cats.

 Risk Factors

-Risk factors that affect both dogs and cats include chronic severe disease states, neoplasia, long-term glucocorticoid use, and chemotherapy.
+Risk factors that affect both dogs and cats include chronic severe disease states, neoplasia, long-term glucocorticoid administration, and chemotherapy.

-In dogs, risk factors for juvenile-onset generalized demodicosis include pyoderma, coccidiosis, hookworms, short hair coat, and lack of participation in a preventive care wellness plan.4
+In dogs, risk factors for juvenile-onset generalized demodicosis include breed, pyoderma, coccidiosis, hookworms, short hair coat, and lack of preventive care.4

-Focal demodicosis is common in puppies, and physiologic stress and debilitation are risk factors.
+Localized demodicosis is common in puppies; physiologic stress and debilitation are risk factors.

 Pathophysiology

-Clinical disease results from overproliferation of mites in the skin due to defects or compromise of the skin’s immune system.
+Clinical disease results from overproliferation of mites in the skin due to defects or compromise of the skin’s immune system.9

-Studies using dog leukocyte antigen class II have identified common markers in young dogs with generalized demodicosis, suggesting that this antigen may be an important immunologic risk factor for the disease in dogs.7
+Studies using dog leukocyte antigen class II have identified common markers in young dogs with generalized demodicosis, suggesting this antigen may be an important immunologic risk factor in dogs.7

 Diagnosis

-View a Table for a description of clinical signs of demodicosis in dogs and cats
+See the Table for a list of clinical forms of demodicosis in dogs and cats.

 Definitive Diagnosis